rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

     d i j = d ( { X i } , { X j } ) = ∥ X i − X j ∥ 2

 #### Problems and Limitations
-Once a decision is made to combine two clusters, it cannot be undone Different schemes have problems with one or more of the following:
+-Once a decision is made to combine two clusters, it cannot be undone

+-Different schemes have problems with one or more of the following:

-     –Sensitivity to noise and outliers
+     1.Sensitivity to noise and outliers
-     –Difficulty handling different sized clusters and irregular shapes –Breaking large clusters
+     2.Difficulty handling different sized clusters and irregular shapes 3.Breaking large clusters